-Eligibility is based on the data disclosed on the student's FAFSA, the approved tuition and regularly assessed fees at the college the student will be attending, the type of high school diploma the student earned, and the number of credits the student successfully completes.
+Eligibility is based on the data disclosed on the student's FAFSA, the approved tuition and regularly assessed fees at the college the student will be attending, and the number of credits the student successfully completes.

 ScholarTrack is the self-service tool students use to review their Indiana state financial aid.
 Students can also view the diploma type reported by their high school, their 21st Century Scholar status, any FAFSA issues that could prevent them from receiving state aid, and ensure that Wabash is listed as their college choice.